Rethinking Multimodal Fusion for Time Series: Text Modalities Need Constrained Fusion: Introduction

 We attribute this phenomenon to the intrinsic nature of multimodal TS forecasting, where TS serve as the \textit{primary} modality, while other modalities serve as \textit{auxiliary} modalities that provide contextual guidance~\cite{su2025multimodal,TimeVLM2502, lin2026timi}, \textit{which may introduce irrelevant or conflicting information}~\cite{liu2025pa} that is misaligned with TS.
 Therefore, indiscriminate fusion can degrade forecasting performance, highlighting the necessity of \textbf{constrained fusion}, which we refer to as a fusion strategy that \textit{incorporates auxiliary signals in a controlled manner} while preserving core temporal (TS) representations.

 To this end, we explore various constrained fusion methods (Section~\ref{sec:constrained_fusion}), which consistently outperform naive methods, as shown in Figure~\ref{fig:intro1} (green).
 Furthermore, we propose \textbf{C}ontrolled \textbf{F}usion \textbf{A}dapter (\textbf{CFA}), a plug-in method that injects textual information via a residual connection constrained to a low-rank subspace, filtering irrelevant textual information and enabling incorporation of auxiliary signals while preserving temporal dynamics.
-CFA outperforms other constrained fusion methods and remains effective even when naive fusion degrades performance.
+CFA outperforms other constrained fusion methods and is effective even when naive fusion degrades performance.
 The main contributions are: \setlist[itemize]{leftmargin=0.3cm,itemsep=-1.5pt,topsep=-1.5pt, partopsep=0pt} \begin{itemize} \item We show that \textit{naive} multimodal fusion often underperforms unimodal TS forecasting and demonstrate that \textit{constrained} fusion consistently improves over naive strategies across diverse datasets and models, where we evaluate four constrained fusion methods, including our proposed method. \item We propose Controlled Fusion Adapter (CFA), a simple yet effective fusion method for multimodal TS forecasting, which injects auxiliary textual information into TS representations via a residual connection constrained to a low-rank subspace, enabling controlled integration without modifying the backbone.
-In contrast to prior multimodal TS forecasting works that rely on architecture-specific designs, our method is a \textit{plug-in} module, making it generally applicable to \textit{any unimodal TS model}. \item We conduct over 20K experiments across various settings (9 multimodal datasets, 4 forecasting horizons, 14 TS models, and 4 text models) with 10 fusion strategies, demonstrating the effectiveness of constrained fusion including CFA.
+In contrast to prior multimodal TS forecasting works---which are either \textit{architecture-specific} and thus tied to a particular backbone~\cite{chowdhury2025t3time, liu2024timecma, SpecTF2602, CAPTime2505, TimeVLM2502, BALMTSF2509}, or \textit{plug-in but restricted to naive fusion}~\cite{jia2024gpt4mts, jin2023time, MultiModalForecaster2411, li2025language, liu2024time, UniCast2508}---CFA is the only method that is \textit{both} a plug-in module applicable to \textit{any unimodal TS model} and a \textit{constrained} fusion approach that filters irrelevant auxiliary information (Table~\ref{tab:fusion_plugin_summary}). \item We conduct over 20K experiments across various settings (9 multimodal datasets, 4 forecasting horizons, 14 TS models, and 4 text models) with 10 fusion strategies, demonstrating the effectiveness of constrained fusion including CFA.
 Additionally, we provide detailed analyses explaining \textit{why constrained fusion strategies yield superior performance} compared to naive fusion strategies. \end{itemize}